 To make the jump rope finger knitting for kids project you will need these materials:

 - Thick yarn

 - Jump rope handles, new here or an old pair you find around the house

 How to finger knit a kid’s jump rope

-Step one: Leaving a 8” tail of yarn, finger knit a two-finger strand until the desired length of your jump rope is reached.
+Step one: Leaving an 8” tail of yarn, finger knit a two-finger strand until the desired length of your jump rope is reached.
 Knot and leave another 8” tail.
-(See below for two finger knitting instructions).
+(See below for two-finger knitting instructions).

 Step two: Spray paint old jump rope handles in a coordinating color.
 Let dry.